c-sp/age/docs/age/cycles-state.md

 # Clocks, cycles and state

-There seem to be many terms being used with regard to Gameboy timing: m-cycle, t-cycle, clock cycle, oscillation, ...
+There are many terms being used with regard to Gameboy timing (m-cycle, t-cycle, clock cycle, oscillation, ...).

-For AGE I tried to use only the most common terms and use as few different terms as possible.
+For AGE I tried to use the most common terms and use as few different terms as possible.